Davide-Sabeddu/Portfolio/README.md

 - Web Analyst role in Italy managing Agile development teams and supporting public sector clients

 #
-On this GitHub you’ll find:
+On this GitHub page you canfind:
 - **Python projects** from my Data Science and Machine Learning program [2023]
 - **MATLAB code** from my Master’s thesis and research internship [2022]